 Is Tijuana Safe?
-Travel Tips & Areas To Avoid in 2023
+Travel Tips & Areas To Avoid 2024

 The next 5,000 words will be spent exploring the safety issues that exist in Tijuana, Baja California, addressing some misconceptions, and teaching you how to travel safely in Tijuana, Baja California.